For Belt and Road to succeed, China must work harmoniously with other countries: Shanmugam

 However, he added a note of caution: While routes such as the BRI enable trade, they can also enhance connectivity between extremists and jihadist influences.
 There are also risks associated with other countries' individual interests, he said.

-"China will have to try and work with these different interests and align them.
-It’s not going to be easy because in many ways, there can be competing and conflicting interests.
-Building the infrastructure is the easier part."
+"China will have to try and work with these different interests, and try to align them.
+That is not going to be easy.
+In many ways, building the infrastructure is the easier part."

 If there is a deficit in trust with other countries, regional counter blocs with countries such as India, Japan and perhaps powers outside Asia may form, and possible US influence "should not be underestimated", the minister said.

-Mr Shanmugam said that China has the potential through the BRI and other regional initiatives like the Regional Comprehensive Economic Partnership to build a "new economic architecture that can uplift economic growth in this hemisphere" – “if anyone can, China can do it”.
+Mr Shanmugam said that China has the opportunity through the BRI and other regional initiatives like the Regional Comprehensive Economic Partnership to build a "new economic architecture that can uplift economic growth in this hemisphere".

 It will be easier to achieve this if it is able to work harmoniously with "countries which have weight, influence in the world economy" as well as receives the cooperation of such countries along the Silk Route, he added.